unconnected-dev/javascript-18/_udemy/understanding_the_weird_parts/readme.txt

 Function Expression:
 A function expression creates a function object on the fly, and assigns it to a variable.
-The function has no name (anonymous), but can be referenced via the variable name
+The function has no name (anonymous)

 Statement